Accepted Language Proficiency Tests

 These are the minimum benchmark scores that must be achieved; they include the standard error of measurement of 0.5.

-NOTE: CNO will accept scores from both the General and Academic format of the IELTS test as follows:
+CNO accepts scores from both the General and Academic format of the IELTS test as follows:

 • Results from the IELTS General will only be accepted when written within two years prior to applying for registration.
 CNO will not accept results from IELTS General if you write it any other time.